-9. In X class, if three students sit on each bench, one student will be left.
+9. In a class, if three students sit on each bench, one student will be left.
 If four students sit on each bench, one bench will be left.
 Find the number of students and the number of benches in that class.

-4.3 ALGEBRAIC METHODS OF FINDING THE SOLUTIONS FOR A PAIR OF LINEAR EQUATIONS is every possibility of making mistakes while reading such co-ordinates.
+4.3 Algebraic Methods of Finding the Solutions for a Pair of Linear Equations is every possibility of making mistakes while reading such co-ordinates.
 Is there any alternative method of finding a solution?
-There are several other methods, which we shall discuss some of them now.
+There are several other methods, some of which we shall discuss now.